 Fat biking (or fat tire biking) was invented, you could say, in Alaska back in the late 1900s, but it really started to become popular in the early 2000s.
 Since then, the number of fat bikes you see on the trails, even when the weather is just fine, has really grown.
+The bar for what we consider to be the best entry level bikes fat bikes has really been raised.

 Fat bikes give cyclists a way to get outside and ride in terrain that would stop most other bikes in their tracks, including most mountain bikes.
 Fat tire bikes have been known to cruise for miles on a frozen lake, a sandy beach, or along a rural bike trail that might not be cleared for weeks.
 No problem if you are on a fat bike.